Mission Motorcycle Ride in America

 During this trip the Lord also worked to heal family relationships.
 Prior to the trip Bill’s daughter, Janna, contacted him after many years of not communicating with him.
 Bill stopped to see her and had a wonderful visit with her and her family.
 He left her home with family ties strengthened.
 While Bill was in town visiting Janna, he looked up an old high school buddy.
 Bill’s heart fell when he met his friend.
 Bob looked like he was 90-years-old, even though he is the same age as Bill.
 Bob has diabetes, takes dialysis three times each week and had his right leg amputated.
 When they first met Bob didn’t recognize him and Bill had to show Bob his driver’s license to prove it was really him.
 “Bill, you don’t look a day over 60, what are you doing right?”
 Bob asked.
 Bill told him that he had accepted the Lord Jesus Christ, followed the Seventh-day Adventist health message and married a good woman.
 Bob replied, “Well, that works for you, I guess.”
 Bill didn’t give him a book at that time, but left one on Bob’s doorstep early the next morning before he continued on his trip.
 As Bill reflected on his encounter with Bob, he marveled that all of the changes God had asked him to make in his life turned out to be for the best.
 “And we know that all things work together for good to them that love God, to them who are the called according to His purpose.”
 Romans 8:28.

 There were dark times too in his experience.
 One time Bill was caught in the pouring rain without his rain gear.
 He was chilled so deeply that he had to stop and find a motel.
 After cranking up the heat and shivering in bed for a few hours he finally warmed up.
 In telling the story, Bill said that it was the coldest he had ever been in his life.
 At other times the weather was extremely hot or Bill encountered 60 to 70 mile per hour wind gusts with his amazing car he had gotten with the complete auto loans.
 Sometimes traffic slowed to a crawl.
-Bill also nearly missed being hit by cars.
+Bill also nearly missed being hit by cars, thankfully they had Blackbox my car cams to prevent an accident.
 The third time was the most perilous incident.
 On his way to Tucson, Arizona, Bill was riding at 75 mph, the speed limit, with a clear road stretching before him.
 Off in the distance Bill could see a car passing a diesel truck.
 He didn’t worry about it because there was plenty of time and room for the car to pass.
 Suddenly he saw another car passing the truck as well and all three vehicles quickly approached Bill.
 There was no time for the second car to pass.
 Bill realized that if he drove onto the shoulder he would hit a speed bump and be tossed off his bike.
 He decided to hold his position and made his peace with the Lord.
 At the last moment the passing car swerved onto the shoulder and around Bill.
 Bill was safe!

 Bill experienced many more special encounters and divine Providences in the most common places—gas stations, checkout stands, in lobbies, and parking lots.
 The greatest number of books that he gave out in one day was 500 and the least was about 100.
 In eternity Bill will discover the results of that special road trip.